 Kung Pao Chicken is a flavorful, stir-fried dish made with chicken, peanuts, vegetables, and chili peppers.
 Fresh and healthy, this is nothing like “take-out.”
 If you’re up for an experiment, stir up this delicious dinner and feel the pao!

-Kung Pao chicken, also transcribed Gong Bao or Kung Po, is a named for Ding Baozhen, a Chinese official who served as the governor of Sichuan, who ruled during the Qing Dynasty (1644-1911).
+Kung Pao chicken, also transcribed Gong Bao or Kung Po, is a named for Ding Baozhen, a Chinese official who served as the governor of Sichuan Province in the 1800s.
 It was said that the governor’s favorite dish was spiced chicken with peanuts; in time, this peanut dish was named for him through his official title-Gong Bao.
-Give this recipe a try and see if you can feel the pao.

 Wearing rubber gloves, cut chili peppers in half and discard as many seeds as possible.
 Set aside.
 Combine 1-1⁄2 teaspoons cornstarch, salt, water, 2 teaspoons soy sauce, and rice wine in a small bowl.
 Add chicken pieces.
 Set aside.
 Combine sugar, ¾ teaspoon cornstarch, Chinese vinegar, 1 teaspoon soy sauce, sesame oil, and chicken broth in a small bowl.
 Set aside.
 Heat peanut oil in a large skillet or wok over medium-high heat.
 Add chili peppers and stir-fry briefly (do not burn); add chicken and stir-fry 2 minutes or until lightly browned.
 Add garlic, ginger, and scallions and stir-fry 2 to 3 minutes or until chicken is done.
 Add chicken broth mixture to chicken; stir-fry 2 to 3 minutes or until thickened.
 Sprinkle with peanuts.
 Serve with rice.